-2) Fund 6680 Expenses: payments for any claims are made by warrants drawn on an account with the bank of record designated by the Thurston County Treasurer.
-As the District authorizes payment for claims (refer to Policy 1-03 "Procurement, Expenditures and Audit General Guidelines"), the amounts necessary are electronically transferred from the Thurston County Treasury to the District's bank of record.
+2) Fund 6680 Expenses: payments for any claims are made by warrants drawn on an account with the fund depository designated by the Thurston County Treasurer (Bank of America).
+As the District authorizes payment for claims (refer to Policy 1-03 "Procurement, Expenditures and Audit General Guidelines"), the amounts necessary are electronically transferred from the Thurston County Treasury to the Bank of America.